NerdyNot/NerdyOps/README.md

 The `RunAIOps` project is an advanced remote operations platform that leverages LangChain to automate the execution of scripts on remote Linux and Windows servers.
 LangChain's integration with large language models (LLMs) allows the system to transform natural language commands into executable scripts, distribute tasks to agents, execute them remotely, and interpret the results back into human-readable summaries.

 This repository includes the following key components:
+1. **Frontend**: A web-based user interface that allows users to submit commands, monitor task execution, and view results.

-1. **Central Server**: A Flask-based server that manages task distribution to agents, handles agent registrations, and utilizes LangChain to convert and interpret commands.
+2. **Backend**: A Flask-based server that manages task distribution to agents, handles agent registrations, and utilizes LangChain to convert and interpret commands.
-2. **Agents**:
+3. **Agents**:
     - **Go Agent**: A Go-based agent that communicates with the central server, retrieves tasks, executes them, and reports the results.
     - **Python Agent**: A Python-based agent that performs similar functions to the Go Agent, using Python's robust capabilities.